Short URL for this page:

 Lee heard the first incomplete report of Five Forks stoically on the afternoon of April 1, and, as was his habit when making his first adjustments to a new situation, in his deep voice he asked abstractedly of the cavalry officer who brought him the news, "Well, Captain, what shall we do?"1

-The best he could do was little enough, and it entailed new risks: he must reinforce the cavalry with other infantry in place of Indicates a West Point graduate and gives his Class.Pickett's.
+The best he could do was little enough, and it entailed new risks: he must reinforce the cavalry with other infantry in place of Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Pickett's.
 At 5:45, Bushrod Johnson was ordered, through Anderson, to proceed at once to Church Crossing, near Ford's, and to support the cavalry.2 Forty-five minutes later Johnson moved with three brigades — Wise's, Moody's, and Hunton's.3 This meant the virtual abandonment of that part of the line within the bend of Hatcher's Run.

 Had Lee known early in the evening the full magnitude of the disaster that had befallen Pickett he might have ordered the evacuation of the Petersburg line before daylight.
-Even as it was, with the enemy on his right flank and the river behind him, he must have ridden back to the Turnbull house in full knowledge that what little hope remained to him hung on the arrival of Longstreet before Indicates a West Point graduate and gives his Class.Grant assaulted.
+Even as it was, with the enemy on his right flank and the river behind him, he must have ridden back to the Turnbull house in full knowledge that what little hope remained to him hung on the arrival of Longstreet before Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant assaulted.

 As compared with the state of affairs on March 27, here was the situation, in terms of the density of infantry, after Field started to move and the local defense troops took position: